pflanze/stoical-mentoring/README.md

-    Or you could omit the -FullScreen option, but then your local window manager will capture some key strokes that you might want to go to the server.
+    Or you could omit the -FullScreen option, but then your local window manager will capture some key strokes that you might want to direct to the server.

-    The MenuKey, F7, will allow you to open a menu locally that will allow you to disable full-screen mode or exit the VNC viewer.
+    The MenuKey, F7, will allow you to open a menu locally that will allow you to disable and enable full-screen mode or exit the VNC viewer.

 Then, to access the session, you need to first run `stoical-mentoring-tunnel` in a terminal and keep it open, and then